South Carolina Gamecocks football under Steve Spurrier: 2010 season

 Despite the 3–3 start in SEC play, South Carolina's place in the conference standings ensured that if they were to win their next game, a road game at Florida, they would clinch the SEC Eastern Division.
-Behind the efforts of Garcia and Lattimore, the Gamecocks defeated the Gators, winning the SEC East for the first time in program history.
-It was South Carolina's first ever win in the Swamp.
+Behind the efforts of Garcia and Lattimore, the Gamecocks won in the Swamp and won the SEC East, both for the first time in program history.
 Next, in the highest-scoring game under Spurrier until then, South Carolina defeated Troy in their final home game.
 Lattimore and Jeffery, the first 1,000-yard rushing/receiving duo in school history, each broke single-season school records, for scoring and receiving yards, respectively.
 For the regular season finale, the Gamecocks traveled to Clemson, defeating them in consecutive seasons for the first time since 1970.
 The Gamecocks traveled to Atlanta for their first ever SEC Championship Game for a rematch against No. 1 Auburn.
 Newton's passing overpowered the Gamecocks, who lost by more than five touchdowns.
 Regardless, Spurrier was named the SEC Coach of the Year for the first time since 2005.
 Lattimore was named the SEC and National Freshman of the Year, while Jeffery was named a finalist for the Biletnikoff Award.
 South Carolina was invited to the Chick-fil-A Bowl, facing No. 23 Florida State.
 The Gamecocks committed five turnovers and lost to the Seminoles, with Spurrier falling to 1–4 in bowl games at South Carolina.
 Despite Garcia's three interceptions in that game, he finished the year with a second consecutive top-five statistical quarterback season in school history.
-Spurrier's offense was now on par with his defense; they scored ten more points per game in 2010 than they did in the last two years.
+Spurrier's offense was now on par with his defense; the Gamecocks scored ten more points per game in 2010 than they did in the last two years.
 The Gamecocks ended the season with a 9–5 record and ranked No. 22 in the country.
 It was the first time South Carolina had finished ranked since 2001, and the nine-win season was only the third in program history.